DylanMeeus/springboot_jwt_blog/_posts/2015-12-23-what-3-security-stories-of-2015-can-teach-you-about-security-in-2016.markdown

 1 in 6 payments at Starbucks is now made using their app.
 You upload money onto it via a credit/debit card or PayPal account and, with a quick scan of the screen, you’ve got your Chestnut Praline Latte.
 The app is so popular that, in the past year, Starbucks made [$146 million in interest](http://www.bloomberg.com/bw/articles/2014-01-24/starbucks-just-sold-1-dot-4-billion-in-gift-cards-dot-what-did-it-do-with-that-cash) on the money sitting dormant on these cards alone.

 But Starbucks aren’t the only people making money off the app—[so are thieves](http://money.cnn.com/2015/05/13/technology/hackers-starbucks-app/).
-Users have noticed that they have been suddenly been inundated with notifications from the app, telling them that they are gifting money to other people’s cards in a flurry.
+Users have noticed that they have suddenly been inundated with notifications from the app, telling them that they are gifting money to other people’s cards in a flurry.
 They drain the money off the app, transferring the money onto other Starbucks cards that they can then sell on the black market.

 Worse still, the app has a function called ‘auto-reload’.
-When you account hits zero it will automatically add more money to your Starbucks card from your linked account.
+When your account hits zero it will automatically add more money to your Starbucks card from your linked account.
 This way thieves can drain your bank account or Paypal account in a matter of a few minutes, transferring the money onto Starbucks cards that they can then sell on the black market.

 Thieves can do all of this with simple stolen passwords.
 Users don’t consider their coffee app as something that needs strong security, but once it is linked up to a bank account or PayPal account, it suddenly becomes a conduit to all of your money.
 We don’t immediately associate these apps with all our wealth, but if you have a gift card or payment app that is linked directly to your bank account, then anyone with access has access to your money.